getify/You-Dont-Know-JS/scope-closures/apA.md

 I believe it's better to be empowered by knowledge of how things work than to just gloss over details with assumptions and lack of curiosity.
 Ultimately, you will encounter situations where something bubbles up from a piece you hadn't explored.
 In other words, you won't get to spend all your time riding on the smooth *happy path*.
 Wouldn't you rather be prepared for the inevitable bumps of off-roading?

 These discussions will also be more heavily influenced by my opinions than the main text was, so keep that in mind as you consume and consider what is presented.
-This appendix is a bit like a collection of mini-blog posts that expound on the book topics.
+This appendix is a bit like a collection of mini-blog posts that expound on various book topics.
+It's long and way in the weeds, so take your time and don't rush through everything here.

 ## Implied Scopes